 Gina Argento and Broadway Stages is committed to sharing their resources and ideas to the community, although the process is never easy.
 "We are grateful to be in a position to give back to our town all year round."
 Priding itself on being a good neighbor, whether its remediating Brownfield sites, graffiti removal, STEM programs for the community's youth or supporting local businesses, Gina Argento stands in support of its community, its businesses and neighbors.

-Things were different in 1983, when Tony Argento took over a dilapidated movie theatre, turning it into Broadway Stages first sound stage. forward 30 years and the vision met reality.
-Over a million square feet of space covered by 28 state-of-the-art sound stages, currently Broadway Stages is home to award winning shows, numerous music videos, blockbuster movies, and many more.
-With the recent purchase in Staten Island Broadway Stages counts on bringing hard work, hundreds of real jobs, and support for both community and local business.
+Things were a little different, in 1983, when Tony Argento took over a dilapidated movie theatre and turned it into Broadway Stages' first sound stage.
+Fast forward 30 years and the vision met reality.
+Over a million square feet of space covered by 36 state-of-the-art sound stages, currently Broadway Stages is home to award winning shows, numerous music videos, blockbuster movies, and many more.
+With the recent purchase of the Arthur Kill Correctional Facility in Staten Island, Broadway Stages counts on bringing hard work, hundreds of real jobs, and support for both community and local business.